myllynen/rhel-troubleshooting-guide/README.md

 documentation](https://access.redhat.com/solutions/56021) on how to enable core dumps before reproducing the issue with core dumps enabled.
-(An easy way to test whether core dumps are enabled is to send the SEGV signal to a running (non-critical) process, for example `kill -SEGV
+(An easy way to test whether core dumps are enabled is to send the SEGV signal to a running (non-critical!) process, for example `kill -SEGV
 $(pidof chronyd)`, this ought to trigger core dump creation when enabled.)

-If an application has not crashed but is misbehaving or not responding, check its logs.
+If an application has not crashed but is misbehaving or not responding, check its all logs.
 Make sure there are no firewalls or recent network configurations preventing access to it.
 Try to definitively identify the application with issues first as a higher level application could be affected by issues of a lower level application.